JakeHuneau/advent-of-code-2021/README.md

 Author: Jake Huneau (jakehuneau@yahoo.com)

+# Python

-Can run right from command line with python like `python advent_of_code.py <day>` or build through docker like
+Can run right from command line with python like `python advent_of_code.py <day>` while in `python` directory or build through docker like

 ```
-docker build --tag advent-of-code .
+docker build --tag advent-of-code -f Dockerfile.python .
 docker run -e day=<day> advent-of-code
 ```

 If running with python, you will need at least version 3.10 since pattern matching is used.

+# Rust

+coming later